How to Replace a Toilet Flange

 - Option 1: Rest the toilet bowl on its side (place it on a towel or cloth to protect the floor) and attach the replacement wax ring to the bottom of the bowl.
 This technique helps ensure the ring is in the proper position when placing the toilet over the flange.

-- Place the toilet bowl atop the new flange, aligning the bolt holes in the base of the bowl with the bolts in the flange.
-It may help to get a better grip by holding the bowl by the inside rim instead of the outer.
+- Place the toilet bowl atop the new flange, aligning the bolt holes in the base of the bowl with the flange bolts.
+Holding the bowl by the inside rim may help you get a better grip.

-- Lower it down and apply pressure to set the seal.
-Be careful not to move or tilt the toilet after setting the wax seal on the flange.
+- Lower the bowl down and apply pressure to set the seal.
+Be careful not to move or tilt the toilet after setting it on the wax ring.
 This could break the seal, which may result in future leaks.

-- Secure the tank by tightening each tank bolt until the tank pulls down and comes in contact with bowl.
+- Secure the tank by tightening each tank bolt until the tank pulls down and meets the bowl.

-- Reattach the water supply line and test the toilet for leaks by slowly turning on the water shutoff valve, allowing the tank to fill.
+- Reattach the water supply line.
+Test the toilet for leaks by slowly turning on the water shutoff valve, allowing the tank to fill.